botingw/langgraph-dev-navigator/memory/docs/remote_client/README.md

 ## You’re Ready
 - Use your assistant with MCP configured to the hosted server and the attached `langgraph-ai-rules_v4_1.md`.
 - No other folders from `langgraph-dev-navigator` are needed for remote-only usage.

+---

+## Notes & Troubleshooting
+- `check_ai_script_hallucinations` currently has a known bug for remote MCP environments and is disabled; rely on other MCP tools until a fix is deployed.
+- Because the MCP server is hosted on a serverless platform, cold starts can increase connection time.
+If a tool request stalls, wait and rerun (starting with a light-weight call such as `get_available_sources`).
+- For best local search performance when you clone docs yourself, install ripgrep (`sudo apt install ripgrep` on Debian/Ubuntu or `brew install ripgrep` on macOS).